 Mahajan, J., Hum, S., Ginger, J., & Lane, H. C. (2022).
 MineObserver: A Deep Learning Framework for Assessing Natural Language Descriptions of Minecraft Imagery.
 The International FLAIRS Conference Proceedings, 35. https://doi.org/10.32473/flairs.v35i.130729

 Yi, S., Gadbury, M., & Lane, H.C.
 (2021).
 Identifying and coding STEM interest triggers in a summer camp.
 In E. de Vries, Y. Hod, & J. Ahn (Eds), Proceedings of the 15th International Conference of the Learning Sciences – ICLS 2021 (pp. 915-916).
 Bochum, Germany: International Society of the Learning Sciences. [pdf]

 Yi, S. & Gadbury, M. (accepted).
 Fostering future scientists: An overview of promoting scientific inquiry in Minecraft.
 Innovation showcase presentation at the Sixteenth International Conference on Technology, Knowledge & Society in Champaign, IL, USA.

-Gadbury, M., Yi, S., & Lane, H.C. (accepted).
+Gadbury, M., Yi, S., & Lane, H.C.
+(2021).
 Case studies of interest development in a game-based stem summer camp.
 Poster presentation at the American Educational Research Association 2021 Annual Meeting, virtual.

 Lane.
 H. C., Yi, S., Guerrero, B., & Comins, N. (2017).
 Minecraft as a Sandbox for STEM Interest Development: Preliminary Results.
 In Hayashi, Y., et al. (Eds.), Workshop Proceedings of the 25th International Conference on Computers in Education (pp. 387-397).
 New Zealand: Asia-Pacific Society for Computers in Education. [pdf]